stephencookdev/moonfleetguesthouse/src/pages/find-us.md

       along the coast.
 That's a 12-minute drive, or a relatively flat 1h30 walk along the cliffs above the beach.
     title: Saltburn-By-The-Sea
-  - body: A seaside village famous for its artistic inspiration, 5.8 miles away.
+  - body: A seaside village famed for inspiring artists, 5.8 miles away.
 It takes 12 minutes to drive, or an adventurous 1h45 walk along the cliffs.
     title: Staithes
   - body: A gothic town known for the famous Whitby Abbey (the spot where Dracula landed), 14.7 miles away.
 It's a 30-minute drive, or ~5 hour walk along